CNS-OIST/NeuroMaC/doc/source/docu.rst

 - time_out = 10000 *[currently not used]*
 - no_cycles=30
 - out_db=demo_attraction/demo_attraction.db
-- synapse_distance = 5 *[optional]*
-- syn_db = demo_attraction/syn.db *[optional]*

 The :code:`seed` is used to initialize the system and for the randomized locations of \
 the initial parts of the structures to generate.
-All :code:`_port` \
+All :code:`*_port` \
 entries relate to the configuration of `ZeroMQ <http://zeromq.org/>`_ \
-(also referred to as ZMQ).
+(also denoted as ZMQ).
 ZMQ is the messaging system used to implement \
 the multi-agent system.
 The configured ports are TCP/IP ports used to \
 communicate between the different components.

 :code:`no_cycles` defines how many times each front has to be extended. \
 :code:`out_db` specifies the location of the raw SQL output database. \
-:code:`synapse_distance` is optional and sets the maximum distance \
-between line segments (e.g., the frustum or cylinder between two \
-successive fronts) at which a synapse could form.
-If set, these \
-putative synapse locations will be recorded in a separate SQL \
-database named with the value from :code:`syn_db`.

 :code:`[substrate]`
 ~~~~~~~~~~~~~~~~~~~